Alluxio/alluxio/docs/Running-Tachyon-Fault-Tolerant-on-EC2.md

 $ vagrant ssh TachyonMaster
 ```

-All softwares are installed under root directory, e.g. Tachyon is installed in `/tachyon`, Hadoop is
+All software are installed under the root directory, e.g. Tachyon is installed in `/tachyon`,
-installed in `/hadoop`, Zookeeper is installed in `/zookeeper`.
+Hadoop is installed in `/hadoop`, and Zookeeper is installed in `/zookeeper`.

-On leader master node, you can run some tests against Tachyon to check its health:
+On the leader master node, you can run some tests against Tachyon to check its health:

 ```bash
 $ /tachyon/bin/tachyon runTests